ohdsi-denmark/danish_medical_vocabularies_to_OMOP/README.md

 Anatomical Therapeutic Chemical (ATC)

-7. [ATC]( https://www.ema.europa.eu/en/glossary-terms/atc-code) (Anatomical Therapeutic Chemical Classification code): A unique code assigned to a medicine according to the organ or system it works on and how it works.
+[ATC]( https://www.ema.europa.eu/en/glossary-terms/atc-code) (Anatomical Therapeutic Chemical Classification code): A unique code assigned to a medicine according to the organ or system it works on and how it works.
 The classification system is maintained by the World Health Organization (WHO).

-The [ATC classification system](https://www.who.int/tools/atc-ddd-toolkit/atc-classification) organizes active substances into groups based on the organ or system they target, as well as their therapeutic, pharmacological, and chemical characteristics.

-Drugs are classified in groups at five different levels:
-1. ATC 1st level
-   The system has fourteen main anatomical or pharmacological groups.

-3. ATC 2nd level
-   Pharmacological or Therapeutic subgroup.

-5. ATC 3rd& 4th levels
-   Chemical, Pharmacological or Therapeutic subgroup

-4. ATC 5th level
-   Chemical substance

 ## Lab Tests - NPU
 https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/om-terminologi/npu/sogevejledning-labterm-npu